rabbitmq/rabbitmq-website/site/kubernetes/operator/configure-operator-defaults.md

 </pre>

-The following table listes the Cluster Operator environment variables that are va
+The following table listes the Cluster Operator environment variables that are available to set in the deployment manifest.

-## <a id='parameters' class='anchor' href='#parameters'>Cluster Operator Environment Variables</a>
+## <a id='parameters' class='anchor' href='#variables'>Cluster Operator Environment Variables</a>

 The following configuration options are available to be set:

 <table>
 <tr>
 <td>
-Env. variable
+Variable Name
 </td>
 <td>
-Description
+Effect when Set
 </td>
 <td>
-Effect when unset
+Effect when not Set
 </td>
 </tr>
 <tr>